 v) the Directors had laid down proper internal financial controls in place and thatsuch internal financial controls are adequate and were operating effectively.

 vi) the Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 RELATED PARTY TRANSACTIONS

-A policy of Related Party Transactions as approved by the Audit Committee and the Boardof Directors is uploaded on the website of the Companywww.kesarindia.com/ Investor'sCorner/ Policies.
+A policy of Related Party Transactions as approved by the Audit Committee and the Boardof Directors is uploaded on the website of the Companywww.kesarindia.com/investors/corporate governance/policies.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the Notes to Accounts.
-Some of the creditfacilities have been classified as Non-Performing Assets (NPA) by Banks.
+The credit facilitieshave been classified as Non-Performing Assets (NPA) by Banks.
 The Company is makingefforts to settle with the Banks.